Baptouuuu/blog/Shared Worker.md

 # Shared Worker [JS]

-Last week I was thinkig one of my personal projects and what kind of evolution I could make.
+Last week I was thinking about one of my personal projects and what kind of evolution I could make.
 And a came across one requiring two browser tabs (on the same domain) to communicate with each other.
 And I remembered one article read long ago about shared web worker that could help me do that.
 I've spent the whole week trying to find this article and couldn't find it back.
 The only resources I did find was a short article on [SitePoint](http://www.sitepoint.com/javascript-shared-web-workers-html5/) dating back to 2011 and the [specifications](http://www.whatwg.org/specs/web-apps/current-work/multipage/workers.html#shared-workers) on [whatwg.org](http://whatwg.org).

-A strange thing is the disappearance of the documention on the [Mozilla Developper Network](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker).
+Another strange thing is the disappearance of the documention on the [Mozilla Developper Network](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker).

 So I decided to do an article on the subject with a use case and code examples.